The Oldest Country In The World

 5. Nosos, Crete - c.
 1,900 FVTL

 Nosos was the oldest city in Europe, the capital of ancient Minoan civilization.
-The large palace complex included complex graffiti, advanced plumbing and stored mythology - including the legends of Minotaur and Labyrinth.
+The large palace complex included complex graffiti, advanced plumbing, and stored mythology, including the legends of the Minotaur and the Labyrinth.
 The site was repeatedly destroyed and rebuilt, but abandoned by 1100 BC.
-Earthquakes, invasion or internal collapse can contribute to its end.
+Earthquakes, invasion, or internal collapse can contribute to its end.

 6. Carl, Peru - C. 2600 FVT:

-Karal is located in the SUP valley in Peru, and is one of the oldest known cities in America.
-It was built by the Norte Chico Sivilization, which built large pyramids and public squares without the use of soil equipment or weapons.
+Karal is located in the SUP valley in Peru and is one of the oldest known cities in America.
+It was built by the Norte Chico Civilization, which built large pyramids and public squares without the use of soil equipment or weapons.
 Carol flourished for centuries before leaving around 1800 BCE.
-In the late 1900s, there was a redistribution of what the scholars knew about the early South American civilizations.
+In the late 1900s, there was a redistribution of what scholars knew about the early South American civilizations.

 7. BABUL, Iraq - C. 2,300 FVT:

-Once the jewel from Mesopotamia, Babylon was a cultural and architectural miracle.
-This king reached its height under Nabukdnexar II, which is credited with the creation of the mythological hanging garden (one of the seven wonders of the ancient world).
-Over time, Babylon fell for the invaders and gradually expired.
+Once the jewel of Mesopotamia, Babylon was a cultural and architectural miracle.
+This kingdom reached its height under Nabukdonosor II, who is credited with the creation of the mythological hanging garden (one of the seven wonders of the ancient world).
+Over time, Babylon fell to the invaders and gradually expired.
 At the time of Islamic victory in CE of the 7th century it was largely left behind.
-Today, the site is in the ruins near the modern Hilah, Iraq.
+Today, the site is in ruins near the modern Hilah, Iraq.

 8. Teotihuacan, Mexico - c.
 100 FVT:

-Before Aztec, it was a huge and mysterious city in central Mexico - Teotihuakan.
-It had colloempyramids, wider squares and apartment complexes.
-At the top it can retain more than 100,000 people.
-But of CE of the 7th century, Teotihuakan was released.
+Before the Aztecs, there was a huge and mysterious city in central Mexico - Teotihuacán.
+It had colonnades, wider squares, and apartment complexes.
+At the top, it can retain more than 100,000 people.
+But in CE of the 7th century, Teotihuacán was released.
 The causes are not clear, although internal conflict or drought are potential causes.
-Aztec later discovered the ruins and gave the name to the city, which means "the place where the gods were made."
+The Aztecs later discovered the ruins and gave the name to the city, which means "the place where the gods were made."

-However, when extinct for a long time, these ancient places offer a window in early experiments of humanity with civilization - from governance and religion to architecture and business.
-Their decline reminds us that even the most advanced society is sensitive to the environment, economic and social pressure.
+However, when extinct for a long time, these ancient places offer a window into early experiments of humanity with civilization, from governance and religion to architecture and business.
+Their decline reminds us that even the most advanced society is sensitive to environmental, economic, and social pressure.

-Today, these ruins are invaluable to archaeologists, historians and travelers.
-They challenge modern perceptions of ancient people and show that human simplicity and complexity once goes deep into the past compared to faith.
+Today, these ruins are invaluable to archaeologists, historians, and travellers.
+They challenge modern perceptions of ancient people and show that human simplicity and complexity once went deep into the past compared to faith.